 Table of Contents

 Log siding is one of the most versatile building materials for log cabins available today.
+That’s why Log Siding Looks Great!
 It can be installed on both the exterior and interiors of cabins to provide the full log look without the full log price.
 Is tongue and groove with end-matching features make for fast and easy installation, less measuring, and less wasted material compared to other types of siding.

 If you are still in the planning stages of your cabin, consider the following 3 popular styles of construction.
 Each has its own advantages and you can choose the one that meets your personal preferences and needs.
 Any of them can be clad with Pine or Cedar log siding in smooth, hand-hewn (peeled logs), or pre-finished surfaces.
 Read on to see why exterior and interior log sliding looks great on these 3 cabin styles.